 Installation view of Ways of Seeing: John Baldessari Explores the Collection at the Hirshhorn Museum and Sculpture Garden

-Artist John Baldessari, one of the most influential artists working today, was recently invited by the Hirshhorn curators to organize an exhibition using objects from the collection.
-Paintings by Milton Avery, Philip Guston, and Thomas Eakins, photographs (also by Eakins), and sculpture by Emily Kaufman are among the pieces included in the project, which is located in the lower-level galleries.
+Artist John Baldessari (1931-2020), one of the most influential artists of past decades, was invited by Hirshhorn curators to organize this exhibition using objects from the collection.
+Paintings by Milton Avery, Philip Guston, and Thomas Eakins, photographs (also by Eakins), and sculpture by Emily Kaufman were among the pieces included in the project, which was located in the lower-level galleries.

-Visitors from across the country and beyond have much to say about the exhibition:
+Visitors from across the country and beyond had much to say about the exhibition: